LiamGaff/Paw-Patrol-V1/README.md

 * To be informed upon what the website/charity is about.
 * To be able to easily navigate the webpage.
-* I would like to be able to get in contact with the organisation.
+* I would like to be able to get in contact with the organization.
-* I would like to be to ask questons regarding the charity.
+* I would like to be to ask questions regarding the charity.
 * I would like to be able to sign up for a free account.
-* I would like to be able to login to my account.
+* I would like to be able to log in to my account.
-* I would like to be able to easily logout of my account.
+* I would like to be able to easily log out of my account.
-* I would like to have a place where i can view my previous donations.
+* I would like to have a place where I can view my previous donations.
 * I would like to be able to have readily available options to be directed to the donate page.
 * I would like to be able to easily make donations via card payment.
 * I would want to know more about both the animals and the volunteers that house them.